John Mackenzie (colonial settler)

 Lieutenant Colonel John Kenneth Mackenzie (1791–1857)—also spelt 'McKenzie' or 'MacKenzie'—was a military officer who fought in the Peninsula War and the War of 1812, and a pioneer colonial settler of New South Wales, Australia.
-He is a particularly associated with Nerriga, Braidwood and The Wool Road, but also with Dandelong, in the Monaro region.
+He is a particularly associated with Nerriga, Braidwood, and The Wool Road, but also with Dangelong, in the Monaro region.

 Early life and family background

 Mackenzie was born, in 1791, at Edinburgh, Scotland.
 Some sources say that he was born in 1793, but that is inconsistent with his death in 1857, aged 66.

 His father was Andrew Mackenzie, W. S., a 'writer'—the equivalent of a solicitor in the Scottish legal profession of the time—and his grandfather was Kenneth Mackenzie, Professor of Law, at the University of Edinburgh.
 His mother was Janet (née Campbell), a daughter of James Goodlat Campbell (1731—1803), 4th (and last) of Auchlyne (a cadet branch of Clan Campbell).

 His father died, in 1793, and Mackenzie became an orphan at an early age.
-He did not not follow family precedent and enter the legal profession, instead becoming a soldier, at sixteen years of age, in 1807.
+He did not follow family precedent and enter the legal profession, instead becoming a soldier, at sixteen years of age, in 1807.

 The spelling of his surname varies between sources—even on his marriage certificate it is spelt in two different ways—but, Mackenzie himself and his descendants used 'Mackenzie'.